refinedev/refine/documentation/docs/migration-guide/auth-provider.md

 ### `getIdentity`

 -   `authProvider`'s `getUserIdentity` method renamed to `getIdentity`.
--   `getIdentity` method now requires that a promise be resolved instead of rejected, with a return type of `IdentityResponse`
+-   `getIdentity` method now requires promises to be resolved in all cases, with a return type of `IdentityResponse`

 ```diff
 const authProvider: AuthProvider = {